 Victor Gadino is an award-winning artist who holds an MFA from Pratt Institute.
-His work has appeared in promoting the top clients of the corporate, publishing, and entertainment worlds.
+His work has appeared in elite promotions for the corporate, publishing, and entertainment fields.

-Victor Gadino’s big break in cover art illustration came through Avon’s Gordon Merrick gay romantic series, beginning with The Lord Won’t Mind.
-These controversial images showed Gadino’s knack for kitschy yet sensual paintings.
+Gadino’s big break in cover art illustration came through Avon’s Gordon Merrick gay romantic series, beginning with The Lord Won’t Mind.
+These–at the time–controversial images showed Gadino’s knack for sensual paintings that held a touch of whimsy.

 To read more about Victor Gadino and his artwork you can access this page:

 Are you a fan of Victor Gadino’s work?
 If so, what are your favorite covers or pieces of art painted by him?
 Please drop a comment, and let’s talk romance.